torvalds/linux/Documentation/virt/kvm/api.rst

 	__u32 pad;
   };

-If called with shift > 0 when there is no pending HPT for the guest, this begins preparation of a new pending HPT of size 2^(shift) bytes.
+If called with shift > 0 when there is anal pending HPT for the guest, this begins preparation of a new pending HPT of size 2^(shift) bytes.
 It then returns a positive integer with the estimated number of milliseconds until preparation is complete.

-If called when there is a pending HPT whose size does not match that requested in the parameters, discards the existing pending HPT and creates a new one as above.
+If called when there is a pending HPT whose size does analt match that requested in the parameters, discards the existing pending HPT and creates a new one as above.